acobley/storm-vagrant/README.md

 Watch the Vagrantfile for the versions of Storm and the Cassandra drivers that are downloaded.

+change server_count value if you want a different number of supervisor nodes (4 is the number in this Vagrant file)

 (Note: I'm sure this can be done more effectively, but it works for me !)

 /*    keyspace for the stormsync